Zoybean/config-tools/README.md

 Now with scripts to easily update and link files
 -
-Use `import` to link you local files with the repository
+Use `link` to link you local files with the repository
 Use `export` to update the repository with unlinked local files